 Breast augmentation is the most popular plastic surgery operation in the world.
 While the results are meant to last a lifetime, there are a variety of common problems that arise that may require an additional, corrective procedure called a “breast revision.”
-Fort Worth patients that have noticed their implants are sitting too high, one or both of them has ruptured, they’re no longer symmetrical, or any other issues should definitely call today at (817) 529-9199.
+Patients that have noticed their implants are sitting too high, one or both of them has ruptured, they’re no longer symmetrical, or any other issues should definitely call today at (817) 529-9199.

 How to Get Started With MP Plastic Surgery